 What are some of the most common myths you have encountered about welfare and unemployment?

 The biggest and more enduring myth around unemployment is undoubtedly that unemployed people could find work if they tried hard enough, and are therefore labelled ‘dole bludgers’ and ‘job snobs’.

-This belief completely ignores the wider picture of the Australian economy in which according to the latest Australian Bureau of Statistics there are 11 Job Seekers competing for each job vacancy.
-Even if each and every 770,000 unemployed people filled every available job vacancy tomorrow, the stats show there would still be roughly 1.7 million job seekers left over.
-Clearly, it is not a problem involving the unemployed but rather a problem concerning Australia’s wider economic management.
+This belief completely ignores the wider picture of the Australian economy in which according to the latest ABS figures, there are 17 job seekers competing for each job vacancy.
+Even if each and every vacancy were filled overnight, the stats show there would still be roughly 2.6 million job seekers left over.
+Clearly, it is not a problem involving the unemployed but rather a problem concerning Australia’s wider economic management

 Keeping the unemployment benefit well below the poverty line is an essential part of the Australia’s long-established economic policy that keeps real wages down for workers, thus helping businesses maximise their profits.